David Morrissey

 Morrissey has directed short films and the television dramas Sweet Revenge (2001) and Passer By (2004).
-His feature-length directorial debut, Don't Worry About Me, premiered at the 2009 London Film Festival and was broadcast on BBC television in 2010.
+His feature-length directorial debut, the television film Don't Worry About Me (2010), premiered on BBC Two.
+He was nominated for the British Academy Television Award for Best Actor for State of Play and won a Best Actor award from the Royal Television Society for The Deal.
 He was awarded an honorary doctorate by Edge Hill University in 2016.